New Day Dawning

-Anticipation by some was in seeing the Springs experience a dramatic rebirth as a thriving renaissance rural retreat after the 34 long years under improbable, starkly profit-driven 'ownership'..one that at times seemed to barely tolerate bohemian-leaning, counterculture-friendly patronage that long formed core of support base.
-Possibly it did so only because it proved great for business, reportedly netting annual quarter-million dollars in last years under Foggy; possibly, to give him more credit, because he was, beyond off-putting relentless profit focus, something of a rebel himself and enjoyed enabling a quasi alternative-culture-friendly scene that was so in-your-face to conventional society's dully limited mindset.
+Anticipation by some had been on seeing the Springs experience a dramatic rebirth as a thriving renaissance rural retreat after its 34 long years under an improbable, starkly profit-driven 'ownership'...one that at times seemed to barely tolerate the bohemian-leaning, counterculture-friendly patronage that had so long formed the core of the support base.
+Possibly it did so only because it proved great for business, reportedly grossing an annual quarter-million dollars in the last years under Foggy's reign.
+Possibly, to give credit where credit's do, it was because he was, beyond his off-putting, relentless profit focus, something of a rebel himself and perhaps enjoyed enabling a quasi alternative-culture-friendly scene that -- with its clothing-optional policy especially -- was so in-your-face to conventional society's often depressing mindset.

-In any event, it seemed a golden opportunity, after two generations of old regime, to realign healing energies and get place's once-powerful medicine wheel spinning merrily once again.
+In any event, it had seemed like a golden opportunity, after two generations of the old regime, to realign the healing energies and get the place's once-powerful medicine wheel spinning once again.

 In our dreams...

-One looked back wistfully on the old absentee stewardship after experiencing the recent disaster.
-We had clothing-optional banned, the gazebo altar erased, sweat lodge banished.
-Masseuse took reduced cut and gift shop consignees' share shrank.
-Lobby's oracle cards disappeared.
-Over an acre of stately tall pine and cedar trees were mowed down, almost certainly needlessly.
-Workers no longer got free monthly baths or even an employee discount; lower echelon workers still worked at insulting minimum wage...Then, incredibly, bathhouse, heart and soul of the realm, was indifferently gutted.
+One looked back wistfully on the old absentee stewardship after experiencing the post-Foggy apocalypse.
+We had clothing-optional banned, gazebo altar erased, sweatlodge banished.
+Masseuse took a reduced cut and gift shop consignees' share shrank.
+The lobby's set out oracle cards disappeared.
+Over an acre of stately tall pine and cedars were mowed down, almost certainly needlessly, for a new septic system leach field.
+Workers no longer got free monthly baths or even employee discount; lower echelon workers still worked at insulting minimum wage...Then, incredibly, the bathhouse, heart and soul of the realm to countless, was gutted.

-To call the intended repurposed bathhouse building Shambala House was like cutting down one-time majestic groves of ancient trees in a Bay Area spot and then naming the area Redwood City.
+To call the intended repurposed bathhouse building Shambala House was like cutting down the one-time majestic groves of ancient trees in the Bay Area and naming the ensuing, mostly tree-bereft development Redwood City.

-Future prospects couldn't look more dismal short of closing front gates outright -- again, a possibility if current 'owners' eventually give up their private-minded plans and can't sell right away due to perhaps inadequate or inappropriate publicizing and/or holding out for too much money, eventually ending up attracting detached deep-pockets buyer... perhaps some vulture speculator who goes around snapping up distressed properties and decides how best to flip for fastest profit before flying off into the night looking for the next easy prey.
+Future prospects couldn't have looked more dismal short of closing the front gates outright -- again, a possibility if current 'owners' eventually do give up for one reason or another and can't sell right away due to inadequate or inappropriate publicizing and/or holding out for too much money, perhaps eventually ending up attracting some detached deep-pockets culture vulture speculator who goes around snapping up distressed properties and then decides how best to flip for fastest profit before flying into the night in search of the next easy prey.

-Things had become so sorrowful that writer, longtime volunteer, with great reluctance unplugged totally from the Springs in late 2017 after 18 years of psyched work-trade and six years building this site.
+Things had become so sorrowful that your writer, longtime volunteer, psyched in the joy of service to a cause and charmed place so easy to resonate with, with greatest reluctance had to unplug totally from the Springs in late 2017, after 18 years of work-trade and six years building this site.

-Fact that current 'owners' Pneuma website from the get-go began referring to Stewart Mineral Springs as Pneuma Retreat Center boded ill indeed, sounding early alarm bells to any fan nurturing hopes of visiting again and experiencing even the faintest glimmer of former grounded, spirit-soaring enjoyment of realm.
+The fact that the current 'owners' Pneuma website almost from the very get-go referred to Stewart Mineral Springs as Pneuma Retreat Center boded ill indeed.
+It sounded early alarm bells to any fan nurturing hopes of visiting again and experiencing even the faintest glimmer of their former long accustomed enjoyment and healing benefit of the realm.

 upgrades to match